Consistency Guarantees for Greedy Permutation-Based Causal Inference Algorithms: Uniform Consistency

-\end{lem} The following result shows that Algorithm~\ref{alg:emmd} in the non-oracle setting is also equivalent to the minimum degree algorithm in the oracle setting.
-The proof is given in the Appendix. \begin{thm} Suppose that assumptions (A1), (A2), and (A4) hold, and let the threshold $\tau$ in Algorithm~\ref{alg:grsp} be defined as $\tau := c_n /2$.
-Then with probability at least $1 - \mathcal{O}(\exp(-cn^{1-2\ell}))$ the output permutation from Algorithm~\ref{alg:emmd} is contained in the possible output permutations of the minimum degree algorithm applied to $\Theta$. \end{thm}
+\begin{theorem} Let the data-generating distribution $\PP$ be multivariate Gaussian with precision matrix $\Theta$.
+Then in the oracle-setting the set of possible output permutations from Algorithm~\ref{alg:emmd} is equal to the possible output permutations of the minimum degree algorithm applied to~$\Theta$. \end{theorem} The following result shows that Algorithm~\ref{alg:emmd} in the non-oracle setting is also equivalent to the minimum degree algorithm in the oracle setting. \begin{theorem} Suppose that assumptions (1), (2), and (4) hold, and let the threshold $\lambda$ in Algorithm~\ref{alg:grsp} be defined as $\lambda := c_n /2$.
+Then with probability at least $1 - \mathcal{O}\{\exp(-cn^{1-2\ell})\}$ the output permutation from Algorithm~\ref{alg:emmd} is contained in the possible output permutations of the minimum degree algorithm applied to $\Theta$. \end{theorem}